Web GIS: Digital Twins and Smart Cities

+Citizen Information

+Web GIS applications are widely used by municipalities to provide citizens with access to online city maps, public infrastructure information, planning projects, and other location-based services.
+Interactive mapping platforms help residents explore urban development initiatives.

 Census demographic data

 The United States Census Department extensively uses Web GIS to distribute its boundary data, such as TIGER files, and demographics to the public.
 The "2020 Census Demographic Data Map Viewer" runs on an ESRI Web Map Application, and provides demographic information, such as population, race, and housing information at the state, county, and census tract levels.

 Education

 Literature has identified educational benefits and applications of Web GIS at the elementary, primary, and university levels of education.
 Using story maps and dashboards allows for new ways of displaying spatial data, and facilitates student interaction.
 As Web GIS tools are often user friendly, teachers can create their own visualizations for the classroom, or even have students make their own to teach geographic concepts.

 Public health

 Web GIS has been used extensively in public health to communicate health data to the public and policymakers.
 During the COVID-19 Pandemic, dashboard Web GIS Apps were popularized as a template for displaying health data by Johns Hopkins University, which was updated until March 10th, 2023.
 In the United States, all 50 state governments, the CDC, and others ultimately made use of these tools.
 These dashboards displayed various information but generally included a choropleth map showing COVID-19 case data.